raul23/steering-behaviors/README.rst

 """""""""""
 `:information_source:`

- I ported the arriving C# (+ Unity) code from Paul Roberts' book `Artificial Intelligence in Games <https://www.routledge.com/Artificial-Intelligence-in-Games/Roberts/p/book/9781032033228>`_ to JavaScript using the ``phase.js`` 2D game development library.
+ I ported the arrive C# (+ Unity) code from Paul Roberts' book `Artificial Intelligence in Games <https://www.routledge.com/Artificial-Intelligence-in-Games/Roberts/p/book/9781032033228>`_ to JavaScript using the ``phase.js`` 2D game development library.

 **JavaScript port:** you can run the JavaScript code (which uses ``phaser.js``) through your browser via codepen.io

 - `codepen.io <https://codepen.io/raul23/full/bGxYZod>`_ (fullscreen)
 - `codepen.io <https://codepen.io/raul23/pen/bGxYZod>`_ (source code)

-- The author Paul Roberts implemented the arriving algorithm in C# using the Unity game engine.
+- The author Paul Roberts implemented the arrive algorithm in C# using the Unity game engine.
-- Arriving is part of many other kinds of **steering behaviors** (e.g. flocking or evading) and hence has a weigth associated with it (0.5).
-However, for the sake of this arriving project, I didn't inclue the other behaviors.
+- Arrive is part of many other kinds of **steering behaviors** (e.g. flocking or evading) and hence has a weigth associated with it (0.5).
+However, for the sake of this arriving project, I didn't include the other behaviors.
 - The user can control a red "zombie" (.i.e. ball) with the arrow keys and can move it anywhere around the canvas so that the other green "zombies" can use it as a target to follow and destination.